 - 2 (17.6 oz / 500 g) packages of pre-cooked gnocchi (vegan)

 - Vegan grated cheese or mozzarella (to taste)

 - Salt and pepper (to taste)

 - Divide the broccoli into bite-sized florets and place them in a pot.
 Cover with water and bring to a boil along with some salt.
 Boil for 3-4 minutes, then drain the water.

-- Meanwhile, heat the olive oil in a medium saucepan and add the diced peppers with the onions and sauté for several minutes until fragrant.
+- Meanwhile, heat the olive oil in a saucepan over medium heat and add the diced peppers with the onion, garlic and sauté for several minutes until fragrant.